-Last week my sister and I went to Beikirch’s to play with … er … look at … the guns.
+Last week my sister and I went to Beikirch’s to look at guns.
 I’ve had my pistol permit for almost two years but just haven’t really been motivated to get my own pistol.

 I’m not afraid of guns.
 I grew up around them, my father being a cop and all.
 And I’ve shot guns before.
-But it’s different when it’s your gun, something you need to actually know how to operate and clean and store safely, not just shoot and hand back to its owner when you’re tired of playing with it.
+But it’s different when it’s your gun, something you need to actually know how to operate and clean and store safely, not just shoot and hand back to its owner when you’re done shooting with it.

 Now that my sister is a handgun instructor, we thought we’d have some fun and go look at guns.
 It’s a daunting process, even when you’re with someone who knows what they’re doing.
 Poor Mark at the gun shop; he was overwhelmed by one woman with too much info and one with absolutely zero (that was me!).